randomusert/tinos_suit/README.md

 # tinos_suit
 this repo contains all versions of tin os made by me all links are in readme file
 # NOTE
-note: you can contribute by making pull requests and i can puul those
+note: you can contribute by making pull requests and i can pull those